NOUIY/aws-cdk-guide/v2/usage-data.md

 ### General usage data collection<a name="usage-data-categories-general"></a>

 The CDK collects the following types of general usage data from your CDK applications:
-+ Versions of CDK libraries used\.
++ Versions of CDK libraries used.
 + Names of constructs used from the following `NPM` modules:
   + AWS CDK core modules
   + AWS Construct Library modules